-Professional yogi aspirant and myotherapist Jñānam Jason has an unwavering love for integrity and linguistic identity.
+Professional yogi aspirant and myotherapist Jñānam has an unwavering love for integrity and linguistic identity.
 He is drawn to the profession of musculoskeletal rehabilitation, due to his own personal experience of self-recovery from chronic traumatic pain, injury and anxiety.
-He works with a powerful exercise modality called Vinyāsa Krama (विन्यासक्रम), which follows the tradition of Tirumalai Krishnamacharya as transmitted by his son TKV Desikachar.
+He works with a powerful exercise modality called Vinyāsa Krama (विन्यासक्रम), which follows the tradition of Tirumalai Krishnamacharya.
 His svadharma incorporates the philosophy of secular humanism and the science of life.

 Tasya bhūmiṣu viniyogaḥ (Patañjali Yoga Sūtra 3.6) – “Teach according to the strength, the resources and the weakness of the individual”

 According to the teachings transmitted by TKV Desikachar, the authentic teaching of Yoga is not the delivery a style but an observation of the environmental and emotional challenges that the student confronts regularly, in relation to individual predisposition and agility to change and/or adapt, on purpose.

 Committing to the rigour of a daily Yoga practice becomes a way of tuning into yourself to observe the quality of your relationships in the given moment.
 You will bring spaciousness to your own inexhaustible pool of individual creativity and ambition by accepting the humility and honour of your humanity, in all mundane conditions.